elbformat/field-helper-bundle/docs/usage.md

-## What are "Field helpers"?
-Field helpers are intended to easily and safely access fields from content objects in a typed manner.
-With this you can make your project safe for static code analysis without adding too much boilerplate code everywhere.
-Especially for importer scripts, that create content, there is an update method which helps you to track changes.
-With thism, you can speed up the update process by not publishing it, when no change was made at all.

 ## Usage
 The best practice is, to inject the Field Helper Registry into your service.
 You can then fetch a helper for each field you need.